systematic-magic/AgingPubMed/research_papers_html.rst

 16.6.2.
 Check supplementary reference callouts in the supplementary materials:

-	- Supplementary references should be checked in accordance with PDF :ref:`References Callouts checks<reference_callouts_pdf_research_papers>`.
+	- Supplementary reference callouts should be checked in accordance with PDF :ref:`References Callouts checks<reference_callouts_pdf_research_papers>`.

 .. _large_tables_check: